himelbrand/NE-flappybird/README.md

 This project was done entirely for fun, and was included in a seminar talk I presented on the topic of evolution and games: [link to the presentation](https://drive.google.com/file/d/1d-3R-Rxr_p3sAPNx1vfStFdQUYGagXds/view?usp=sharing).

-All the GIFs and images are taken from the presentation.

 ## The NN architecture (for the non-rgb version)